Continuing Education Activity

-There has been shown a strong correlation between the grade of hydronephrosis and the chance of spontaneous resolution, The Society for Fetal Urology suggested grading system for hydronephrosis into four grades, grade I resolves in approximately 50% of patients, and grades II, III, IV hydronephrosis resolve in 36%, 16%, and 3% of cases, respectively.
+Neonatal ureteropelvic junction obstruction (UPJO) and hydronephrosis gradually resolve without any surgical intervention in most of the patients.
+There has been shown a strong correlation between the grade of hydronephrosis and the chance of spontaneous resolution.
+The Society for Fetal Urology suggested a grading system for hydronephrosis into four grades, grade I resolves in approximately 50% of patients, and grades II, III, IV hydronephrosis resolve in 36%, 16%, and 3% of cases, respectively.

 Complications of Surgical Management of UPJO

 - Urinary extravasation and leakage

 Pregnant women are advised to attend their antenatal clinic appointments as ureteropelvic junction obstruction (UPJO) can be diagnosed antenatally, and that would help the interprofessional team to improve the management of the affected individuals.
 Moreover, patients with symptoms of urinary tract infections should not be neglected and be evaluated promptly.